Finance

 Setting your budget

 Ultimately the amount of funds you have at your disposal will determine the type and scale of event that you can deliver.
-The key items that you may need to budget for include the following:

 • Venue hire costs

-• First aid provision
+• First Aid provision

 • Insurance